 Make it Strong, Not Pretty

-The two most important things to consider when constructing an armature for air dry clay sculpture is: strength and stability.
-If the armature is not strong and stable it will not support your sculpture properly and may in fact cause it to deteriorate, especially delicate areas.
+When constructing an armature for air dry clay sculpture, strength and stability are the two most critical factors to consider.
+If the armature is not robust and stable, it will not provide adequate support for your sculpture and could cause damage to delicate areas.

 Small wire armatures for my horse sculptures